bhartimarko/BrainBlitz/README.md

 # BrainBlitz – Daily Logic Puzzle Game
-BrainBlitz is an engaging web-based game project designed to stimulate your mind with fun and challenging puzzles.
-This project includes four different games that test your problem-solving skills, with a focus on logic, math, and patterns.
-The games are built using vanilla HTML, CSS, and JavaScript, incorporating various JavaScript concepts to create an interactive and responsive user experience.
+this project includes four different games that test your problem-solving skills, with a focus on logic, math, and patterns.
+The games are built using vanilla HTML, CSS, and JavaScript, and responsive user experience.

 <h2>Games Included </h2>
 <h3>1.
 Math Game </h3>